zhiqingfeng/Information-Security-Course/Homework/h3_Attaaack/Readme.md

   *All the technique pages follow the same pattern: the technique's name, a list of sub-techniques, a description of the technique, the scorecard that the platforms operate on, and the main data sources for finding that type of activity*

-     - One of the best tools out there for working with the ATT&CK Matrix in an interactive way: the ATT&CK Navigator.
+     - One of the best tools for working with the ATT&CK Matrix in an interactive way: **the ATT&CK Navigator**.
+       *The ATT&CK Navigator is a web-based tool for annotating and exploring ATT&CK matrices.
+It can be used to visualize defensive coverage, red/blue     team planning, the frequency of detected techniques, and more.*